It looks like you're new here. If you want to get involved, click one of these buttons!Sign In Register

 You might not know about all processes which are running in your server and how these processes termination could affect your server.
 So, you can right-click on the desired process and select “Search online” option.
 This will open in your server web browser and provides information about this process.

-Now, I will introduce you with two Windows processes which might increase CPU due to some reasons.
+Now, I will introduce you with two Windows processes that might increase CPU due to some reasons.
 These processes are WmiPrvSE.exe and svchost.exe.

-CPU usage can increased to 100% of a bug in a process, such as the infamous WmiPrvSE.exe.
+CPU usage can increase up to 100% of a bug in a process, such as the infamous WmiPrvSE.exe.
 However, this could be fixed in most cases.
-WmiPrvSE.exe is also know as **WMI Provider Host **process.
+WmiPrvSE.exe is also known as WMI Provider Host process.
 It is an important part of Windows and often runs in the background.
 This process allows other applications on your server to request information about your system.
-If this process uses a lot of CPU, this could mean that other running processes in Windows server are working incorrectly.
+If this process uses a lot of CPU, this could mean that other running processes in the Windows server are working incorrectly.
 You can check how this process is using CPU via Task Manager.

 However, if you notice that your Windows server is experiencing CPU and RAM recourse jumps due to svchost.exe process, which sometimes is associated with malware, but it’s a legitimate and system critical Windows process.
 You should check which processes are running along with svchost.exe processes and if you are unsure what these processes are, you should look for more information about a specific service on the internet.